-The North Central Texas Area Agency on Agingneeds volunteers to advocate for the residents of nursing homes and assisted living facilities.
+North Central Texas Area Agency on Agingneeds volunteers to advocate for the residents of nursing homes and assisted living facilities.
 Volunteers, called Ombudsmen, are specially trained and certified to advocate for quality of life and care for residents of Texas long-term care nursing and assisted living facilities.

-An ombudsman may provide assistance so all facility residents receive respectful and competent care.
+An Ombudsman may provide assistance to ensure that all facility residents receive respectful and competent care.
 Federal and state authority mandates ombudsmen to identify, investigate and resolve complaints made by, or on behalf of, residents.
 Volunteers become certified ombudsmen upon completion of a three-month internship, through which they receive 36 hours of initial training.
-Ombudsmen are required to take 12 hours of continuing education each year.
+Ombudsmen are required to take 18 hours of continuing education each year during their service.

 Volunteers play a critical role in the success of the North Central Texas Area Agency on Aging Ombudsman Program.

 Sheila Havran has served as a Certified Volunteer Long-Term Care Ombudsman assigned to Denton County nursing and assisted living facilities since 2021.

 A Facebook ad for volunteers piqued Sheila's interest.
 Her grandmother lived in a nursing facility in the '60s, and Sheila was not impressed.
 She says, "the facility smelled, and the residents looked unkempt.
 I wanted to visit a modern facility to discern whether long-term care changed for the better.
 It did!"